 CCDC received a second NMTC award of \$65 million in May 2009, and a third award of \$25 million in August 2011.
 During the period from December 2009 to September 2012, CCDC transferred rights to investors in NMTC projects (entities CDEs 13-21).
-The NMTC compliance period was completed for CDEs 13, 14 and 15, and these entities have been dissolved.
-The NMTC compliance period was completed for CDE 18 and the entity will be dissolved.
+The NMTC compliance period was completed for CDEs 13-17, and these entities have been dissolved.
+The NMTC compliance period was completed for CDEs 18 and 20, and these entities will be dissolved.
 CCDC has a contingent obligation to reimburse the investors for any losses or shortfalls incurred as a result of the NMTC projects not being in compliance with certain regulations that would void the investors' ability to otherwise utilize tax credits stemming from the award.

 CCDC established various special purpose entities (CDEs 22-25) through which its investments in NMTC eligible activities will be conducted.
-As of March 31, 2018, there have been no activities in these entities.
+As of March 31, 2019, there have been no activities in these entities.

 NOTE 18.
-OTHER NON-INTEREST INCOME AND EXPENSE
+NON-INTEREST REVENUE AND EXPENSE